zyedidia/micro/runtime/help/options.md

 * `keepautoindent`: when using autoindent, whitespace is added for you.
-This option determines if when you move to the next line without any insertions the whitespace that was added should be deleted.
-By default the autoindent whitespace is deleted if the line was left empty.
+This option determines if when you move to the next line without any insertions the whitespace that was added should be deleted to remove trailing whitespace.
+   By default, the autoindent whitespace is deleted if the line was left empty.

 	default value: `false`